KDE/clazy/docs/checks/README-const-signal-or-slot.md

 Warns when a signal or non-void slot is const.

 This aims to prevent unintentionally marking a getter as slot, or connecting to the wrong method.

-For signals, it's just pointless to mark them as const.
+For signals it's more of a minor issue.
+Prevents you from emitting signals from const methods, as these methods shouldn't change state, and a signal implies state was changed.
+Helps minimizing having global state (which is the only state you can change from a const method).

 Warns for the following cases: